-Chairman Whitney asked Dowless if Caitlyn and Matthew were involved, as in where they boyfriend and girlfriend, but did not say why that would matter.
+Chairman Whitney asked Dowless if Caitlyn and Matthew were involved, as in were they boyfriend and girlfriend, but he did not say why that would matter.
 Dowless shrugged and held his hands to the side and said he just wasn’t sure what to say about that.

-Dowless said saw Matthew after Matthew spoke with SBOE investigators.
-He said he met Matthew and Caitlyn outside the parking lot of a Burger King and Caitlyn and Matthew came and got in his van Matthew had told him he was scared.
+Dowless said he saw Matthew after Matthew spoke with SBOE investigators.
+He said he met Matthew and Caitlyn outside the parking lot of a Burger King, and Caitlyn and Matthew came and got in his van Matthew had told him he was scared.

 Attorney Joyner then asked for the Protest to be dismissed because they did not present any evidence – no evidence of voter fraud – so with no evidence clearly did not meet the burden of establishing “substantial evidence.”

 In his closing, Knight said that the evidence of wrongdoing was that the expert had said that the signatures were by the same person.

 → Note: I guess he had not been paying attention because the expert witness had testified she did NOT evaluate signatures but rather evaluated the name written in on the right in line for water and soil conservation officer.

 Knight wanted all the ballots and all the votes excluded and questioned what sort of due process should really be needed.